Warm-Ups for Runners

 Faster Running

 Don't include this harder running too close to race start.
-Roughly 15-20 minutes before is about right and will give you plenty of tie to recover.
+Roughly 15–20 minutes before is about right and will give you plenty of time to recover.

 Strides

-Strides are the icing on the cake of any warm up.
+Strides are the icing on the cake of any warm-up.
 They are a must for middle distance runners and are also a great way of making sure everything's moving for those running longer distances.
-Including 3-5, with plenty of recovery between each, will suffice.
+Including three to five, with plenty of recovery between each, will suffice.
+If your race is delayed and you find yourself hanging around then adding a couple more will help keep you focused, but in this situation keep them shorter (maybe just a few seconds), so that you don't over-exert yourself.

 Race Pace